hperrin/svelte-material-ui/packages/top-app-bar/README.md

 # More Information

-See [App bars: top](https://material.io/components/app-bars-top) in the Material design spec.
+See [App bars: top](https://m2.material.io/components/app-bars-top) in the Material design spec.

-See [Top App Bar](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-top-app-bar) in MDC-Web for information about the upstream library's architecture.